2i2c-org/2i2c-org.github.io/content/careers/index.md

 ### We support research and education 🔬

-All of the work we do at 2i2c supports our mission: to support research and education through interactive computing infrastructure.
+All of the work we do at 2i2c feeds into our mission: to support research and education through interactive computing infrastructure.
 Being a part of the 2i2c team means that each day you will spend your time building, operating, and supporting the infrastructure that powers data-driven discovery and learning.
-Oh, you’ll do all of this while working entirely with open source software and communities.
+And you’ll do all of this while working entirely with open source software and communities.

 ### Open source communities are in our DNA 🤝